Lionshead-io/calculus-serverless-cli/README.md

 2. As a NodeJS developer I want to use the same tooling I'm accustomed to when writing non-serverless applications (ex.
 Webpack, FlowType, Mocha, etc.).
 3. I want to automate the development of CI/CD pipelines for each and every Lambda function I write.

+## Prerequisites
+- Git installed
+- Terraform installed
+- Unix based systems

 ## Installation

 ```
 npm install -g calculus
 ```
+_You will want to run above command as root user (sudo)._

 ## Configuration